altocodenl/tagaway/readme.md

    - Show pictures according to the selected tags.
    - If there are selected pictures, toggle between browse mode & organize mode.
    - If query changes but selected pictures are still there, maintain their selection.

-   - Autocomplete tags when searching.
+   - Filter tags.

    - Tag/untag.
    - Rotate pictures: multiple queries at the same time?
    - Delete pictures.
    - Refresh list of pictures if there's an upload in the background.

 - Open
-   - Open picture.
+   - Open picture and trigger fullscreen.
+   - If exit fullscreen, exit picture too.
    - Show date, tags & index.
    - Use caret icons to move forward & backward.
    - Use arrow keys to move forward & backward.